 Providing Care and Harvesting

 Use ordinary tap water to water the seed potatoes every three to five days, preventing the perlite from drying out.
-When they have sprouted, continue watering as before but alternate between plain water and a fertilizer mixture made by adding 1 teaspoon of 20-20-20, water-soluble fertilizer that includes micronutrients to 1 gallon of water.
+After the potatoes sprout, continue watering as before but alternate between plain water and a homemade fertilizer solution, such as a combination of 1 teaspoon of 20-20-20 water-soluble fertilizer that includes micronutrients with 1 gallon of water.
 When the plants' vines are roughly 18 inches in height, switch to a fertilizer that has more potassium than other elements, such as a 10-10-20 blend, which will boost the development of the tubers.
 Harvest mature tubers about three weeks after the vines die, and/or harvest small, tender tubers as soon as 70 days after planting.